freeseek/mocha/README.md

 ```
 Making sure that BAF refers to the allele frequency of what in the VCF is indicated as the alternate allele.

-If you do not already have a VCF file but you have Illumina genotype array data, you can use the <a href="https://github.com/freeseek/gtc2vcf">gtc2vcf</a> plugin to convert the data to VCF.
+If you do not already have a VCF file but you have Illumina or Affymetrix genotype array data, you can use the <a href="https://github.com/freeseek/gtc2vcf">gtc2vcf</a> tools to convert the data to VCF.
 Alternatively you can use your own scripts.

 Create a minimal binary VCF
 ```